miscer/cs4203-p1/report/report.md

 In this part of the practical the task was to implement a simple system for encrypting messages.

-I have decided to use libsodium for my system.
+I decided to use libsodium for my system.
 My implementation is in Python, and I am using [PyNaCl](https://pynacl.readthedocs.io/en/latest/) for Python bindings for libsodium.

 ## Design